 Things change on social media at breakneck speeds.
 Using the social media platform Twitter as an example, the half-life of a tweet is just 18 minutes, meaning in that small window, a tweet will get half of all the retweets it will ever receive.
 Facebook and other social networks such as Pinterest, Instagram, Linkedin, etc., don’t fare much better.
 Plus, more than 80 percent of people expect a brand to respond to them within 24 hours, a window that is much shorter with certain demographics, and half say they’ll drop a company that doesn’t respond to a negative post.
-In other words, there’s a lot riding on having frequent interactions as well as swift, appropriate responses.
+In other words, there’s a lot riding on having frequent interactions as well as swift, appropriate responses on these social platforms.
 It’s very difficult for someone to do this if they don’t have a pulse on the company and aren’t active daily.
 That’s why it’s usually the best tactic to have your social media marketing handled by an employee in-house.

 Consider the Resources Necessary to Fulfill the Role

 - Ability to Tailor Content to the Network and Audience

 - Familiarity with A/B Testing and Analytics